-- 6. Teams may start practice with pads and contact beginning Thursday, August 25, 2016 for those school that conducted traditional spring practice or Saturday, August 20 for those who chose not to conduct traditional spring practice, provided the minimum number of conditioning sessions have been held.
-No contact is permitted prior to these dates - 7.
-A coach must be present at all practice sessions - 8.
-Live contact in full gear may not begin before the 6th day. - 9.
-On days 6-14 live person-to-person contact is limited to a maximum of 120 minutes plus one full team or seven-on-seven scrimmage.
-If a second scrimmage is conducted the time must be deducted from the 120 minutes of allowed contact. - 10.
+6. Teams may start practice with pads and contact beginning Thursday, August 29, 2019 for those school that conducted traditional spring practice or Saturday, August 24 for those who chose not to conduct traditional spring practice, provided the minimum number of conditioning sessions have been held.
+No contact is permitted prior to these dates

+7. A coach must be present at all practice sessions

+- 8. Live contact in full gear may not begin before the 6^{th} day. - 9.
+On days 6-14 live person-to-person contact is limited to a maximum of 60 minutes plus one full team scrimmage.
+There will be no contact during practices if teams conduct a second scrimmage. - 10.
 On days 6-14 a double practice day in full gear must be followed by a single practice day in full gear.
 On single practice days, one walk through without full gear is permissible as long as it is separated from the full practice by at least 3 hours.
 When a double practice day in full gear is followed by a day of rest then another double practice day in full gear is permitted after the rest day. - 11.
 On any double practice day, neither practice should exceed three hours in duration, and no more than five total hours of practice in the day.
 Warm-up, stretching, cool down, walk through, conditioning and weight room activities are included as part of the practice time.
-The two practices should be separated by at least three continuous hours in a cool environment.
+The two practices should be separated by at least three continuous hours in a cool environment. - 12.
+Team must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
+In football five days of conditioning practice plus three days of practice in full pads is required before a full team scrimmage.

-- 12. Team must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
-In football five days of conditioning practice plus three days of practice in full pads is required before a full team scrimmage. - All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
+All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
 No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
-Saturdays, Sundays, and holidays may be used unless prohibited by local board policy. - 13.
-Teams found in violation of the above rules will be subject to disciplinary review by the CIAC Board of Control. - 14.
+Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.

+- 13. Teams found in violation of the above rules will be subject to disciplinary review by the CIAC Board of Control. - 14.
 Coaches are required to review with their players the suggestions for reducing head and neck injuries and "hot weather hints."

-Football Practice Calendar - August 2016
+Football Practice Calendar - August 2019

-Schedule for schools that Do Not Conduct Spring Practice

-Sunday Monday Tuesday Wednesday Thursday Friday Saturday August 15 Day 1 Conditioning August 16 Day 2 Conditioning August 17 Day 3 Conditioning August 18 Day 4 Conditioning August 19 Day 5 Conditioning August 20 Pads - No earlier than this date August 21 Optional Pads August 22 Pads August 23 Pads August 24 Pads 1 st allowable scrimmage August 25 Pads August 26 August 27
+Schedule for schools that Do Not Conduct Spring Practice Sunday Monday Tuesday Wednesday Thursday Friday Saturday August 19 Day 1 Conditioning August 20 Day 2 Conditioning August 21 Day 3 Conditioning August 22 Day 4 Conditioning August 23 Day 5 Conditioning August 24 Pads - No earlier than this date August 25 Optional Pads August 26 Pads August 27 Pads August 28 Pads 1 st allowable scrimmage August 29 Pads August 30 August 31